williammcintosh/machine_learning_projects/Hosting_Model_on_Sagemaker/README.md

 This directory is used to house all necessary code and steps to host a model using AWS' Sagemaker.
+Please follow the steps in the pdf.